 - Botswana August 6th to 18th, 2016 (PDF brochure available)

-I’m going to double down on the authentic, old-style safari nature of my Botswana trips, with two full weeks in our upscale-yet-still-basic movable tented camp.
-There will also be an added-day, added-cost option of going to the Kalihari as well as the Okavango this time, with a respite from tents at a luxurious lodge deep in the delta smack dab in the middle of our trip.
-No extra frilly adventures or day padding at the ends of this trip: we dive right into the Kalihari from Maun on our first day, and continue shooting wildlife for two complete weeks, eventually returning to Maun.
+I’m doubling down on the authentic, old-style safari nature of my Botswana trips, with almost two full weeks in our upscale-yet-still-basic movable tented camp.
+There will also be an added-day, added-cost option of going to the Kalihari as well as deeper into the Okavango this time.
+For the basic trip there are no extra frilly adventures or day padding at the ends of this trip: we dive right into Moremi from Maun on our first full day, and continue shooting wildlife for almost two weeks, eventually returning to Maun.
 In terms of safari drives per dollar with a low instructor ratio, you won’t find a better deal anywhere.
 You’ve seen the photos from Botswana from previous workshops: this is the real deal; you’ll be as close to wild animals as you can get.
 First rate guides and instructors, first rate wildlife, first rate camp crew and cook.
 You’ll sleep at night with the sounds of Africa all around you, and explore what caused those sounds during the daylight hours.
 Three students to a vehicle, as usual, and the best vehicles/guides in Botswana at that.
 Limited to 12 students.
 Download the PDF brochure, then contact Lisa Laferte at Wilderness Travel (number in the brochure) to get on the wait list.
 Sold Out (wait list only)!
 Nxai Pan Extension Sold Out.

 - Galapagos Dec 2017